 NOT FOR DISTRIBUTION TO UNITED STATES NEWS WIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES

-The Flow-Through Shares and the Finder's Fee Shares issued under the Offering are subject to a statutory hold period of four months and one day from closing, expiring on April 19, 2020.
+The Unit Shares issued in the third tranche of the Offering are subject to a statutory hold period of four months and one day from closing, expiring on July 7, 2020.

 This news release does not constitute an offer to sell or a solicitation of an offer to buy any of the securities in the United States.
 The securities have not been and will not be registered under the United States Act of 1933, as amended (the "U.S. Securities Act") or any state securities laws and may not be offered or sold within the United States or to U.S. Persons (as such term is defined in Regulation S under the U.S. Securities Act) unless registered under the U.S. Securities Act and applicable state securities laws or an exemption from such registration is available.

 First Mining Gold Corp. is a Canadian-focused gold exploration and development company advancing a large resource base of 7.4 million ounces of gold in the Measured and Indicated categories and 3.8 million ounces of gold in the Inferred category.
 First Mining's primary focus is the development and permitting of its Springpole Gold Project and the advanced exploration of its Goldlund Gold Project, both located in northwestern Ontario.
 Springpole is one of the largest undeveloped gold assets in Canada, with permitting and a Pre-Feasibility Study underway.
 Goldlund is an advanced exploration stage asset where drilling is ongoing to define both the extension of the existing resource area and to better define the regional scale potential.
 First Mining's eastern Canadian property portfolio also includes Cameron, Pickle Crow, Hope Brook, Duparquet, Duquesne, and Pitt.